HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _WordPress Field Name:_ lxdb_email_address_of_data_provider
  * _Explanation:_ This is the email address of the record creator.
 It is personal information and should not be in the public version of the dataset.
 It was voluntarily provided, and optional in the web form.
 It was automatically provided when someone replied via email.
 * **Lexical Database creator or contact person**
- * _Source:_ <-- **NEED ANSWER**-->
+ * _Source:_ Researcher classified values
  * _Field type:_ String
  * _WordPress Field Name:_ None.
  * _Explanation:_ This is the name of the individual who created the lexical database.
-It was voluntarily provided, and optional in the web form, from self reporters, it was in the archive record for those records found in archives or OLAC.
+It was voluntarily provided in many cases, and via an optional field in the web form, from self reporters.
+It was in the archive record for those records found in archives or OLAC, and added at researcher discretion.
 It was automatically provided when someone replied via email.
+This field is needed because the person who created the database is not always the person who created the lexical resource.
 * **Lexical Database record Provider**
  * _Source:_ This data comes from the questionnaire responses, via online form or email.
  * _Field type:_ String